 Whisper marketing – it’s not just paid posts on forums / social media.
 The first association many people have with whisper marketing are paid posts placed on internet forums or on Facebook by hired people.
 I must admit that just a few years ago this was the form most often taken by the whisper.
 They paid for the mass insertion of positive opinions and whispered ads on various forums, as well as in the form of comments on social media.
 Today, there are still brands that use this way of promoting themselves on the market – this is common, for example, during political campaigns.
 Nevertheless, it is worth considering:

-– how unethical whisper marketing will translate into the brand image in
+– How unethical whisper marketing will translate into the brand image in the long term?

 You may think that an efficiently implemented “whisper” will keep the impression of naturalness.
 Remember, however, that consumers are becoming more aware and able to better detect intrusive ads.
 And in the modern marketing model there is no place for them.
 That is why whisper marketing in this form is slowly becoming a thing of the past.
 However, this does not mean that the strategy based on recommendations is bad.
 On the contrary.
 All you have to do is focus on more ethical and effective in the long run.